10DLC Campaign Form Help

 Enter the name, email, and phone number of the contact person who manages messaging on your account.
 These details may or may not match what is on your website/online presence.
 If the company uses social media for an online presence, it’s best that these match the contact details with what is listed on the social media page.

-If your brand is a larger company or even a regional or national brand, then the email domain should belong to that brand – not Gmail, yahoo, outlook, etc. Email domains for larger companies should not be using gmail.com, as this can result in this campaign being rejected.
+If your brand is a larger company, a regional or national brand, or a publicly traded company, then the email domain needs to belong to that brand – not Gmail, yahoo, outlook, etc. Email domains for larger companies should not be using gmail.com, as this can result in this campaign being rejected.

 We realize that many small businesses have a website domain, but still use Gmail or some other